p4lang/p4c/backends/ebpf/README.md

 - `make check-ebpf`: runs the basic ebpf user-space tests
 - `make check-ebpf-bcc`: runs the user-space tests using bcc to compile ebpf
-- `sudo make check-ebpf-kernel`: runs the kernel-level tests.
+- `sudo -E make check-ebpf-kernel`: runs the kernel-level tests.
    Requires root privileges to install the ebpf program in the Linux kernel.
    Note: by default the kernel ebpf tests are disabled; if you want to enable them you can modify the file `backends/ebpf/CMakeLists.txt` by setting this variable to `True`:
    `set (SUPPORTS_KERNEL True)`

 # How to inject custom extern function to the generated eBPF program?

 The P4 to eBPF compiler comes with the support for custom C extern functions.
 It means that a developer